On Multiangle Discrete Fractional Periodic Transforms: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} DFRFT is an important transform in digital signal processing, as it is used for linearly frequency modulated (LFM) chirp estimation \cite{wang2012sar}, compression and mitigation \cite{wang2020mitigation}, cryptography \cite{rawat2012blind}, improved spectrograms \cite{vargas2005improved}, processing optical systems \cite{torre2002fractional}, among other applications \cite{sejdic2011fractional}.
-Many of these applications require the computation of multiple DFRFTs for different fractional orders; \cite{oswald2025fmcw} for instance does this to check for the presence of LFM chirp interferences in radar signals.
-The multiangle centered discrete fractional Fourier transform (MA-CDFRFT) \cite{vargas2005multiangle} utilizes FFTs to efficiently compute the CDFRFT for multiple fractional angles.
-However, the MA-CDFRFT is restricted to the \textit{centered} DFRFT, such that findings from research on the \textit{standard} DFRFT, which is arguably the better explored and more relevant transform for practical applications, may not be combined with this algorithm.
-In this letter, we join these two research areas by deriving the multiangle standard DFRFT (MA-DFRFT), which is a simple modification of its centered counterpart.
-In the quest of computing the MA-(C)DFRFT as efficiently as possible for applications in resource-constrained environments, we furthermore analyze the symmetries present in the MA-(C)DFRFT and leverage them to halve the number of FFTs required.
+Fractional transforms such as the discrete fractional Fourier transform (DFRFT) are important tools in digital signal processing, as they are used for linearly frequency modulated (LFM) chirp estimation, compression and mitigation \cite{wang2012sar, oswald2026fmcw, oswald2025fractional}, cryptography \cite{rawat2012blind}, improved spectrograms \cite{vargas2005improved}, processing optical systems \cite{torre2002fractional}, among other applications \cite{sejdic2011fractional}.
+Many of these applications require computing multiple transforms of different fractional orders; for instance, \cite{oswald2026fmcw, oswald2025fractional} does this to check for the presence of LFM chirp interferences in radar signals, as DFRFTs of different fractional orders pulse-compress interferences with different chirp rates.
+In Sec. \ref{sec:applications}, we discuss some applications in more detail.

+The multiangle centered discrete fractional Fourier transform (MA-CDFRFT) \cite{vargas2005multiangle} utilizes FFTs to efficiently compute the \mbox{CDFRFT} in parallel for multiple fractional orders -- also commonly referred to as fractional \textit{angles} in the context of the fractional Fourier transform.
+In this paper, we generalize the approach in \cite{vargas2005multiangle} to all $M$-periodic transforms.
+These include the \textit{standard} DFT as their most prominent member, which, compared to the \textit{centered} DFT discussed in \cite{vargas2005multiangle}, is arguably better explored and more relevant for practical applications.
+We call our extension of the MA-CDFRFT to the standard DFT the multiangle discrete fractional Fourier transform (MA-DFRFT).
+In the quest of implementing the MA-(C)DFRFT as efficiently as possible for applications in resource-constrained environments, we furthermore leverage the symmetries present in the MA-(C)DFRFT to halve the number of FFTs required to compute these transforms\footnote{We provide Python code at \url{https://github.com/OsChri}.}.